 Food for the end: societal collapse

-Dry and canned food aren’t your only option for long-term survival but they are the cheapest way to build a massive stockpile of food.
+Dry and canned food aren’t your only option for long-term survival; they are the cheapest way to build a massive stockpile of food.

-If you are interested in getting started with your year’s supply of survival food, check out the Ready Squirrel article, “How Much Food to Stockpile Per Person.”
-The article covers the FDA daily calorie requirements and what a year’s supply of food looks like.
+If you are interested in getting started with your year’s survival food supply, check out the Ready Squirrel article, “How Much Food to Stockpile Per Person.”
+The article covers the FDA’s daily calorie requirements and what a year’s supply of food looks like.
 It’s a good article, so check it out when you get the chance.

-If you are ready to get started building an inexpensive stockpile of food to protect you and you’re loved ones, read on.
+If you are ready to start building an inexpensive stockpile of food to protect you and your loved ones, read on.